mikelangelo1/hackbio-internship/stage-4.md

 ### 2.1 Protein Structure Preparation

 We obtained three-dimensional structures of all 11 HDAC subtypes from the Protein Data Bank (PDB).
-For HDAC subtypes lacking experimental structures (HDAC10 and HDAC11), we performed homology modeling using Swiss-Model.
+For HDAC subtypes lacking experimental structures (HDAC10 and HDAC11), we performed homology modeling using Alphafold.
 The PDB IDs used for each HDAC subtype are as follows:

 | HDAC Subtype | PDB ID |
 |--------------|--------|